vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 can be gathered and used to form additional hypotheses to tests.
 However, how does one effectively conduct this?
 The key to this is using brainstorming techniques, such as those discussed [here](https://www.mindtools.com/brainstm.html).
-This section introduces the "Dump In, Sink Out" approach, that was utilized and devised by S. Wittenkamp and D. Wu for the context of a problem in a very large complex software system with a team of developers.
+This section introduces the "Dump In, Sink Out" (DISO) approach, that was utilized and devised by S. Wittenkamp and D. Wu for the context of a problem in a very large complex software system with a team of developers.
 This idea is furthered in this article by incorporating the concept of the context system diagram.